top of page

 Anyway...I've never spoken of this to anyone, at least not until writing it down here.
 Why would I?
 How could I?
 At a certain point, words fail to convey meaning adequately.
 My clumsy attempts to explain this vivid experience (see above) prove my point.

-Words connect us to each other like nothing else; they are the ties that bind us to each other.
-Without them we would not be human.
-And yet they are such crude tools for conveying deeper meanings about hidden realities.
+Words connect us like nothing else; they are the ties that bind us to each other.
+Without them, we would not be human.
+And yet, they are such crude tools for conveying deeper meanings about hidden realities.
 That doesn't mean those deeper meanings and hidden realities are not there, even if we're too anesthetized by the banal routines of daily life to experience them.

 bottom of page